jvoight/k3s-lmfdb/schemas/k3_families.md

 Table name: `k3_families`

+This table stores families of K3 surfaces, organized by their Picard lattice (indeed, the label is just taken from the label of the label).

+Question: Is the isomorphism class of the transcendental lattice determined by Pic(X)?

 | Column    | Type    | Description    |
 | ----------- | -------------- | --------------- |
 | picard_lattice | text |  label of the indefinite lattice  isometric to Pic(X) |